ursonc/ursonc/README.md

 ---

 After 3+ years of experience as a Market Intelligence Analyst, I transitioned into IT to expand my expertise in coding, AI, and Data Science.
-With months of preparation and currently completing an intensive 7-month BeCode program, I’m excited to embark on the next phase of my journey in **data-driven innovation**.

 🎓 **Educational Background**:
 - 🏆 **Master’s in International and Sustainable Finance**